 cardinality

-The cardinality() function returns the number of base elements in a target array.
-If the target array is a nested array, the function returns the total number of base elements in all non-empty subarrays.
-The syntax is as follows:
+The cardinality() function returns the number of base elements in the target array.
+If the target array is a nested array, it returns the sum of the number of base elements in all non-empty subarrays.
+Syntax:

 cardinality(arr1)